History of computer animation: Virtual studio

 In television, a virtual studio, or virtual set, is a studio that allows the real-time combination of people or other real objects and computer generated environments and objects in a seamless manner.
-It requires that the 3D CGI environment is automatically locked to follow any movements of the live camera and lens precisely.
+It requires that the 3-D CGI environment is automatically locked to follow any movements of the live camera and lens precisely.
 The essence of such system is that it uses some form of camera tracking to create a live stream of data describing the exact camera movement, plus some realtime CGI rendering software that uses the camera tracking data and generates a synthetic image of the virtual set exactly linked to the camera motion.
 Both streams are then combined with a video mixer, typically using chroma key.
 Such virtual sets became common in TV programs in the 1990s, with the first practical system of this kind being the Synthevision virtual studio developed by the Japanese broadcasting corporation NHK (Nippon Hoso Kyokai) in 1991, and first used in their science special, Nano-space.